The plank exercise is the BEST workout for your abs! Learn how to do a plank, the most common plank mistakes, and how to perfect your form.

 Neck is out of Alignment

-Keeping your neck neutral will help to prevent injuries AND ward off things like “text neck” (that ugly forward tilt you can develop from looking down at your phone for too long! — and YES it’s a real thing!)
+Keeping your neck neutral will also help to prevent injuries AND ward off things like “text neck”.
+(You know, that ugly forward tilt you can develop from looking down at your phone for too long! — and YES it’s a real thing!)

 Focus on a point that is about 12 inches in front of you.
 Be sure not to look too far in front and crank your neck forward.